rmzetti/hover-exec/READMORE.md

 >      drwxr-xr-x ... etc.

-Can also use bash commands direct, since bash is the default shell for child-process `ls -al "%p"` //list temp directory files (in the hover command, %p, %f etc are expanded - see the hover message)
+Can also use bash commands direct, since bash is the default shell for child-process `ls -al "%g"` //list temp directory files (in the hover command, %e, %f etc are expanded - see the hover message)

 Hover-exec can also use `zsh` as the default by setting `scripts.os="mac (zsh)"` rather than the child-process default `bash` which is used if `scripts.os="mac (auto)"` (if changed, *vscode* may need a restart)